lukearend/x86-bootloader/README.md

 usb memory-mapped keyboard
 memory-mapped text/video console

-8-bit:
+8-bit option:
-commodore 64 is a classic computer with built-in keyboard and ports for peripherals conventionally used with commodore 1541 floppy disk drive and 5.25" floppy disk MOS 6502 microprocessor with MOS 6502 instruction set
+commodore 64 is a classic 8-bit computer with built-in keyboard and ports for peripherals conventionally used with commodore 1541 floppy disk drive and 5.25" floppy disk MOS 6502 microprocessor with MOS 6502 instruction set programmable in BASIC high-level language

+should also check out the PDP-8 (https://en.wikipedia.org/wiki/PDP-8) from 1965
+1987 Winkel & Prosser, The Art of Digital Design
 ```

 Appendix